maomlab/TRIAGED/README.md

+# TRIAGED

-This is a readme for things associated with the new TRIAGED package.
+This is a platform for re-screening and counterscreening hits from large-scale virtual screens.

+## Quickstart

+    git clone git@github.com:maomlab/TRIAGED.git
+    cd TRIAGED

+Within TRIAGED there are a range of modules that can be used